Physical and Environmental Sciences: Environmental Science MSc

 • A science or engineering undergraduate degree with a minimum mid-B grade average in the last two years of the undergraduate program.

 • Applicants must submit a written, maximum 300-word statement describing their interests in Environmental Science.
 The statement should describe any research experience, the suitability of their academic background for an MSc in Environmental Science, and their environmental science-related research objectives in the MSc program.
-Applicants must make clear in their written statement the supervising professor with which they plan to conduct their thesis research and their interest in conducting research in their chosen area.
+Applicants must make clear in their written statement the agreement of a proposed supervising professor with which they plan to conduct their thesis research and their interest in conducting research in their chosen area.

 • Applicants must have completed one of the following: